Dutta Choudhury Partnership

 Summary

-Over its thirteen-year lifespan, Buffet Partnership Limited (BPL) racked up 2,794.9% cumulative gain (as compared to the Dow at 152.6%).
-Even after Buffett collected his share of the proceeds, limited partners finished with 1,502.7% return.
+Over its thirteen-year lifespan, BPL racked up ~28x cumulative gain (~29% CAGR), as compared to the Dow at ~1.5x (~7% CAGR).
+Even after Buffett collected his share of the proceeds, limited partners finished with ~15x return (~24% CAGR).

 Collection of BPL Partnership Letters (1957-1970)